 For example, Coca-Cola utilizes Gen AI to personalize campaigns, improving customer engagement through data-driven insights.
 The transformative potential of Gen AI extends to sectors like healthcare and finance, where it automates repetitive tasks, such as report generation and fraud detection.
 This advancement in data analytics represents one of the most significant data trends of recent years.

-2. Decision intelligence: The new competitive advantage
+2. Decision Intelligence: The new competitive advantage

 Decision intelligence (DI) combines data analytics, AI, and business logic to streamline decision-making processes.
 In an era where data-driven decision-making is paramount, DI enables businesses to derive actionable insights faster and more accurately.
 DI is essential for organizations dealing with high volumes of data, as it automates the analysis process and prescribes optimal decisions based on real-time information.